Frequently Asked Questions

 All payment questions for court appointed cases should be directed to either the initial court where the voucher was submitted or to the Virginia Supreme Court.
 The VIDC has no involvement in the payment of court appointed counsel.

-No. Once an attorney has been initially certified to accept court appointments, an attorney may maintain their eligibility by taking any VIDC-approved criminal MCLE course.
+No. Once an attorney has been initially certified to accept court appointments, an attorney may maintain their eligibility by taking VIDC-approved MCLE courses.
 A list of approved courses is published on the Commission’s website on the Re-Certification page.
 If an attorney has taken a course which is not listed on the website, and the attorney has a question as to whether the course meets the certification requirements, the attorney should contact the Certification Attorney at (804) 662-7249, extension 134.

 No. While attorneys with extensive criminal law experience may receive a waiver of the initial certification requirements, all attorneys on the court appointment list must submit the statutorily required hours for re-certification.